jj-zhu/jj-zhu.github.io/index.md

 - PhD position: there is no opening at this moment.
 But please feel free to get in touch if you are looking and expect to start in 2024.

 ### News and updates
+- New preprint available: [Zhu and Mielke, Approximation, Kernelization, and Entropy-Dissipation of Gradient Flows: from Wasserstein to Fisher-Rao](https://jj-zhu.github.io/file/ZhuMielke24AppKerEntFR.pdf).
+Joint work with Alexander Mielke.
 - Our paper "Analysis of Kernel Mirror Prox for Measure Optimization" has been accepted for publication at AISTATS 2024.
 Joint work with Pavel Dvurechensky.
 - I am organizing a [Workshop on Optimal Transport from Theory to Applications – Interfacing Dynamical Systems, Optimization, and Machine Learning](https://sites.google.com/view/ ot-berlin-2024) (OT-DOM) in Berlin, Germany.
 March 11th - 15th, 2024.
 More information coming soon.